 I'm so excited to finally have this space.
 A place dedicated to all things creative, DIY, home design and urban gardening!
 I'm no stranger to blogging and have been doing so since 2008 but haven't had a space that focuses solely on creativity for several years.
-AND, since I believe creativity is such an incredible life-force, I'm finally pushing publish and sharing with you all.
+Since I believe creativity is such an incredible life-force, I'm finally pushing publish and sharing with you.
 Thank you for stopping by.

 Home design and creativity in general is first and foremost, very personal.
 I believe your home is a representation of your life.
 It's a place to kick up your feet and get cozy, entertain, relax, celebrate, and overall, live a beautiful life.
 And for those of us that are serious homebodies, our homes are very sacred spaces.

 I didn't begin to tap into my creative side until I lived in my very first home on a fifty acre vineyard and farm in the Oregon Wine Country way back in another lifetime.
 It was during this time that I slowly began to figure out what my style was and it's definitely changed over the last six years.
 And I can pretty much guarantee that it will continue to evolve over time.
 Trusting and accepting this is step one.

 I've thought long and hard about how I turned my fear and impending dread of home decorating, DIY and creative adventures into my most treasured passion and hobby and I’ve come up with a few things I believe will help ease your anxiety and fears when it comes to getting creative.

 I believe that everyone has a creative side and that it's our souls way of communicating to the world.
 Sometimes it just takes time, patience and building the confidence to slowly hone your own personal style.

 Just relax and have fun with it and hopefully these tips will help you do just that.